MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     The security vulnerabilities in this code are related to the **Fix SQL Injection Vulnerability in Product Search** issue that you assigned to yourself.

-    Notice that the SearchProducts method calls the ProductRepository's Search method.
-If the Search method is not properly validating and sanitizing user input, it could be vulnerable to SQL injection attacks.
+    Notice that the SearchProducts method in ProductService calls the SearchProducts method in ProductRepository.
+You might want to analyze the repository method to determine whether it requires security improvements as well.

 1. Make a list of the code files related to the issues assigned to you.